 Who should buy the iRobot Roomba 960?

-Roomba 960 is recommended for those who wish to spend a little less and do not need extra features that the 980 model offers.
+Roomba 960 is recommended for those who wish to spend a little less and do not need the extra features that the 980 model offers.
 Roomba 960 still comes equipped with several impressive features such as Recharge and Resume and Digital Map Reports which are hallmark qualities of the 900 series.

 This model is ideal for those who are looking for a robot vacuum at a lower price and comes with all the special features of the 900 series and is an upgrade from the 800 series.